 When opening the home page, the logged in user gets the latest tweets of the accounts he follows chronologically presented.
-The tweets are loaded in batches of 20 tweets from the Twitter API and enriched with the private tweets for this period.
+The tweets are loaded in batches of 20 tweets from the Twitter API and enriched with the private tweets for this time period.
 If the user scrolls to the end of the feed, the reloading of the next batch is triggered and automatically inserted at the end.
-At the top of the feed, a "pull to refresh" action intents the feed reloading.
-The loading process is shown in Figure 5.5 as a flow chart and in Figure 5.6 as a building block view of the interacting components.
+A pull to refresh can be triggered at the top of the feed.
+The process is shown in Figure 5.5 as a flow chart and in Figure 5.6 as a building block view of the interacting components.

-The starting point is the home page, which is accessed by the user.
-Several components display the data obtained from the feed provider.
-Using the Twitter API provider, the feed provider loads the latest 20 timeline tweets via the corresponding interface (statuses/home_timeline13) via an HTTP GET request.
+Starting point is the home page, which is accessed by the user.
+Using several components, the data obtained from the feed provider is displayed.
+Using the Twitter API provider, the feed provider loads the latest 20 timeline tweets via the corresponding interface (statuses/home_timeline13) via a HTTP GET request.

-The next step is to load the private tweets that match the period marked by the current timestamp and timestamp of the 20th (the oldest) tweet.
-Furthermore, the user ids of the users the user follows (so-called friends) are required.
-These must initially be requested from the Twitter
+The next step is to load the private tweets that match the time period marked by the current timestamp and timestamp of the 20th (the oldest) tweet.
+Furthermore, the user ids of the users the user follows (so called friends) are required.
+These must initially be requested from the https://developer.twitter.com/en/docs/tweets/timelines/api-reference/get-statuses-home_timeline.html

-13 https://developer.twitter.com/en/docs/tweets/timelines/yapi-reference/get-statuses-home_timeline.html